 See a Medical Professional in Your State

-Simply fill out our application form on your computer, tablet or mobile phone then enter our virtual waiting room until a doctor in your state is available.
+Simply fill out our application form on your computer, tablet, or mobile phone, then enter our virtual waiting room until a doctor in your state is available.
 The wait is usually only a few minutes.
-If you’re short on time, you can book an appointment and a doctor will call you back at a time which suits you.
+If you’re short on time, you can book an appointment, and a doctor will call you back at a time that suits you.

-During this online meeting, your physician will ask you some standard questions, just like when you go to see your doctor in person.
-They will need to ask about your medical history as well as the condition for which you are seeking medical marijuana.
-You will also have the opportunity to ask any questions you may have about medical marijuana.
+During this online meeting, your physician will ask you standard questions, like when you see your doctor in person.
+They will need to ask about your medical history and the condition for which you seek medical marijuana.
+You will also have the opportunity to ask any questions about medical marijuana.

 Get Your Certification

 If the medical professional approves you for medical cannabis, you will receive an approval email.
 In some states, the certificate will be emailed to you shortly after the appointment has finished.
-In others, you will receive an email from the state once the provider has submitted your details directly into the program.
-Others even require hard copies which will be mailed to you.
-Whatever the process for your state, your approval email will include clear next step instructions.
+In others, you will receive an email from the state once the provider submits your details into the program.
+Others even require hard copies, which will be mailed to you.
+Whatever the process for your state, your approval email will include clear next-step instructions.

 Apply to Your State’s Medical Marijuana Program

 In most states, registering with the medical marijuana program is a necessity.
-If you’ve received your certificate via email, download the PDF copy of your certificate and upload it as part of your application to the state Medical Marijuana Program.
+If you’ve received your certificate via email, download the PDF copy and upload it as part of your application to the state Medical Marijuana Program.
 Some states require the physician to submit the certificate directly to them.
-Again, our step by step guides will talk you through this, every step of the way.
+Again, our step-by-step guides will talk you through this every step of the way.

 Get Approved and Receive Your Medical Card

 Some states have more steps, some have fewer.
-Some change the order, some states don’t even require you to hold a physical card.
-It sounds complicated but it isn’t.
-At least, it isn’t when you’ve got the experienced customer service team at Leafwell there to help you out.
-We’ve done the legwork for you: our team fully understands every program in every state, so we’re ready to guide you through each process, step-by-step, if required.
+Some change the order, some states don’t require holding a physical card.
+It sounds complicated, but it isn’t — at least when you’ve got the experienced customer service team at Leafwell to help you.
+We’ve done the legwork for you: our team fully understands every program in every state, so we’re ready to guide you through each process, step by step, if required.